mateusloubach/docs/documentation/docs/index.md

     update commit #5* - max # of displayed commits is 3.
 Confirmed issue that displayed only 3 items. update commit #6 - changed version slug creation in ci. worked perfectly! update commit #7 - try git tag to update major, minor, or feature addition; tag went, but wasn't added to version;
-    update commit #8 - checking if tag applies on next commit
+    update commit #8 - checking if tag applies on next commit. it applied, but slug is displaying the first format of verions;
+    update commit #9 - going to see if commits follow new rule;